cabraham/Books/designingdataintensiveapplications.md

 <a name="figure7-6">![Figure 7-6 - Read skew](images/ddia/read_skew.png)</a>

 [Figure 7.6](#figure7-6) illustrates an issue called *read skew* (a.k.a. *nonrepeatable read*).
 There is a moment in time where Alice can see \$900 in her balance instead of \$1000.
-Reading the data afterwards would show the right amount, however in some cases, such temprary inconsistency cannot be tolerated.
+Reading the data afterwards would show the right amount, however in some cases, such temporary inconsistency cannot be tolerated.

 ##### Backups
 Taking a backup of the entire database, which is a long-running operation, will likely overlap with continued writes to the database.
 You could end up with some parts of the backup containing an older version of the data, and other parts containing the newer version.